inoxlang/inox/docs/language-reference.md

 expressions.

 ```
+# matches empty strings and strings containing only the 'a' character.
+%str('a'+)

-# matches any string containing only 'a's
+# matches any string containing only 'a's.
 %str('a'+)

 # matches any string that starts with a 'a' followed by zero or more 'b's.